 California Emergency Drought Declared January 17th, 2014, by Governor Brown.

-As residents in beautiful Southern California, we need to be aware that we live in a semi-arid region where precipitation patterns are highly unpredictable.
-Our local water resources are limited and we rely upon imported water imported from the Colorado River and Northern California, hundreds of miles away.
-It is always important to use water wisely and be efficient with our precious water resources, but even more so during a drought.
+As residents in beautiful Southern California, we need to be aware that we live in a coastal desert where precipitation patterns are highly unpredictable.
+Our local water resources are limited and we rely upon water imported from the Colorado River and Northern California, hundreds of miles away.
+It is always important to use water wisely and be efficient with our precious water resources, and it is even more important during a drought.

 Lake Shasta, the state's largest water reservoir is only at 45% capacity, March 2014.